gtrichards/QuasarSelection/README.md

 bagging.
 That way we can compare the results and find out which produces the least contamination as that is important for our clustering analysis.

+`SpIESHighzQuasarsS82all.py`<br>
+See note above.
+Outputs `GTR-ADM-QSO-ir_good_test_2016_out_Stripe82all.fits`.

+`SpIESHighzQuasarPhotoz.ipynb`<br>
+The above notebooks just do selection, now we need to do photo-$z$ on the output files with the quasar canddiates.
+Here I play with Nadaraya-Watson, Random Forest, Gaussian Process Regression, SVM, and Stochastic Gradient Descent.
+The first two are good, the next two crash, and the last one is terrible.
+Just doing self classification of the training set here.

+`SpIESHighzQuasarPhotoz2.ipynb`<br>
+Now we apply the best photo-z algorithms to the test data, specifically quasar candidates.
+Right now just sticking to the Stripe 82 quasar candidates from `GTR-ADM-QSO-ir_good_test_2016_out_Stripe82all.fits` as the Nadaraya-Watson algorithm isn't particularly speedy.
+Output is `GTR-ADM-QSO-ir_good_test_2016_out_Stripe82all_zphot.fits`.

+Included quasar candidates file, which includes all of the test object, not just the quasar candidates:<br>
+`GTR-ADM-QSO-ir_good_test_2016_out_Stripe82all.fits.bz2`<br>
+Actually, I couldn't because it exceeded the file size limit.
+So ask me if you want it!

+Included the quasar candidate file limited to quasar candidates only with two photo-z outputs:<br>
+`GTR-ADM-QSO-ir_good_test_2016_out_Stripe82all_zphot.fits`